Classroom response systems (clickers)

 - If the course requires the use of iclickers to collect in-class responses from students, the easiest way for most students to register their iclickers is via the iclicker website at http://www.iclicker.com.
 All response data is stored locally on the instructor’s equipment, but until iclicker implements its Canadian server option later in the near future, registration via the iclicker website means your ID will be stored on a U.S. server.
 Registering with the iclicker website is a transaction between the student and iclicker.
 Please use your SFU computing ID (e.g. doej for someone with e-mail firstname.lastname@example.org) to identify yourself.
 Do not use the student number.
 Any student with a concern about using the iclicker registration service must inform the instructor in ample time to make other arrangements for registering the student’s iclicker.

 Types of classroom response systems available

-Clickers are the most commonly used type of clickers at SFU.
-Students can buy their handheld units from the SFU Bookstore. .
-Instructors can receive free base units supplied by Macmillan Publishers, the makers of iClickers, from the Teaching and Learning Centre.
+Students can buy their handheld units from the SFU Bookstore.
+A limited stock of used units may be available.
+Instructors can receive free base units supplied by the vendor of iClickers, from the Teaching and Learning Centre.
 Instructors must use iClicker2 base units or upgraded compatible base units.